Drh44/NonProjectPrograms/README.md

 Automobile - Program that will display information on a automobile that is coded into the program.
 Program uses set methods to override the color, make, and price of the vehicle object

 Calories- Program that shows how many calories are burned doing an activity for a certain amount of time.
 Only a few activites are shown but numbers are accurate for each one.

+Craps- very simple program to play a 100 games of Craps.
+The computer only displays how many times you rolled a 7 or 11, out of 100 times.